On Homogenization Problems with Oscillating Dirichlet Conditions in Space-Time Domains: Continuity of the Homogenized Boundary Data

-In this section we consider the continuity property of the homogenized boundary data. \begin{proposition} Let $\Gamma_T:=\Gamma_1(T)\cup\Gamma_2(T)\subset \partial_l\Omega$ and let $\bar{g}$ be defined by Definition \ref{irdef}, \ref{rdef} on $\Gamma_T$.
-Then $\bar{g}(x,t)$ is continuous on $\Gamma_T$. \end{proposition} Before the proof, we need several lemmas.
-The first one aids us in studying the continuity property at points of irrational normal which is essentially the parabolic generalization of Lemma 3.4 \cite{wf}.
-For the completion, we provide the proof in our setting.
+Then $\bar{g}(x,t)$ is continuous on $\Gamma_T$. \end{theorem} Before the proof of the theorem, we need two lemmas.
+The first one shows the continuity of the boundary layer limit on the direction $\nu$ when $\nu$ is irrational.
+It is basically the parabolic generalization of Lemma 3.4 \cite{wf}.
+For the completion, we will provide the proof.